RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-field-extensions/scaffolder-frontend-module-http-request-field/README.md

               title: My Dropdown title
               description: My custom description for the component

-              # The Path on the Backstage API and the parameters to fetch the data for the dropdown
+              # (Optional) The Path on the Backstage API and the parameters to fetch the data for the dropdown
               path: 'catalog/entity-facets'
+              # (Optional) Specifies the key for the query param that appends the path i.e. `/catalog/entity-facets?facet=kind
               params:
                 facet: 'kind'

-              # (Optional) This selects the array element from the API fetch response to use for populating the values of the select.
+              # (Optional) Selects the array from the API response to use for populating the values of the select.
               # It finds the array with the name kind under the facets object
               arraySelector: 'facets.kind'
               # (Optional) Selects from an object in the response body array the value to use for each select item.